rocky-linux/documentation/docs/books/nvchad/template_chadrc.md

   },
 ```

-After this plugin and before the last parenthesis you can insert all additional plugins.
+You can insert all additional plugins after this plugin and before the last parenthesis.
 There is a whole ecosystem of plugins suitable for every purpose.
-For a first overview you can visit [Neovimcraft](https://neovimcraft.com/).
+You can visit [Neovimcraft](https://neovimcraft.com/) for a first overview.

 #### :material-language-lua: mappings.lua